pbdevpros/ros-localization-amcl/README.md

 ## ros-localization-amcl

-Simulation of robot which reads in images from a camera, scans for a white object and moves towards the object.

 ### Overview

 Using the AMCL algorithm, a robot is localized with respect to a global map in simulation, using ROS, and displayed using Gazebo and Rviz

-Reference-style:
 ![alt text][logo]

 [logo]: localized.png "Robot localization"